Professional Skills Tests (NB These tests are being discontinued MARCH 2020)

 Preparation for Professional Skills Test

 What are QTS Professional Skills Tests?
+(NB These tests are being discontinued MARCH 2020)

 All trainee teachers are required to pass skills tests in numeracy and literacy before they can be recommended for the award of qualified teacher status (QTS).
 Applicants to ITT courses which start after 1 July 2013, will be required to pass the skills tests before beginning their course